hichamai/hichamai/README.md

 - 👋 Hi, I’m @hichamai
 - 👀 I’m interested in web developpement
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning web developpement and software developpement
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...